HarishRJ/Food-Delivery-Ecommerce-Website-using-React-Redux/README.md

 # FOODOMANIA-Ecommerce-Website-using-React-Redux

 In this Project, I have worked on a Food delivery application developed using React js and Redux.
+It is a web application that allows users to order food online.
+It is built using React.js and Redux which are popular JavaScript libraries used for building user interfaces and managing application state respectively.
+The application is designed to be responsive and user-friendly.

 <h2>💻 Built with</h2>